We started our class with a prayer from the Book of Psalms.

 LOYALTY

-FAITH theological virtue
+FAITH a theological virtue

 PRUDENCE - wisdom, vigilance